 There are two main types of telescope mounts.
 These are:

-These mounts are simple to use and they have an altitude axis that enables the mount to move up and down as well as left to right.
+These mounts are simple to use, and they have an altitude axis that enables the mount to move up and down as well as from left to right.

 They are excellent at helping you scan the night sky at low power, but they’re not powerful enough for deep-sky photography.
 Altazimuth mounts are light and portable.